 How To Buy A House can be daunting.
 Where do you start?
 How does it work?
 Hopefully, this blog will answer most of your questions on How To Buy A House.
 Most people think they should jump right out and start looking at homes.
 They see something they like and contact a Realtor.
 But the reality is that if you find a house you fall in love with, you might not be able to afford it.
 Now you're heart broken and disillusioned with the whole process.
 So, the best place to start on How To Buy A House is to get a pre-approval letter from a lender unless you have all the cash you need.

 1) Contact a lender.
 There are all types of lenders and all types of programs out there.
 So, where should you start?
-Check with your bank or credit union.
+Check with your bank or credit union (there are also lender resources at the end of this blog).
 You don't need to know your credit score, they can find all that information out for you.
 Here is a break down on the different types of standard loans out there and it's a good idea to be familiar with them when speaking with the bank or mortgage company:

 - Conventional Mortgage: This simply refers to any mortgage loan that is not insured by or guaranteed by the federal government.
 These types of mortgages typically have higher down payment and credit score requirements than other loans.